Saathwik-Kota/C-project/README.md

 -> built the main logic for the program: adding employees and departments, displaying lists, updating salaries, deleting employees (by id or by department), deleting departments, and the key perform_join function.

 #### 3) File I/O and user Interface  (G Raadhesh - BA2025014)
 -> handled saving and loading for employees and departments (save_employees, load_employees, save_departments, load_departments).
-They also set up the user interface functions: display_menu, the main program loop (with the switch for user choices, loading at start, saving at exit), and helper functions for input like add_department.
+They also set up the user interface functions: display_menu, the main program loop (with the switch for user choices, loading at start, saving at exit), and helper functions.

 ### 5. Function Explanations